fabriceleal/PythonTemplates/README.md

 Python template system for generating the skeleton of a Python package / Python C extension project.

 "Special" Vars:
 * name: the name of the package / extension
- * ersion: version of the package / extension
+* version: version of the package / extension
 * author: the author(s) of the package / extension
 * description: description of the package / extension

 Usage: